You run a SaaS. You probably got accepted into the HubSpot for Startups program. Now you can’t wait to explore and set up your HubSpot account.

 Not only that but you can also see a complete history of all of the revisions done in a specific flow.
 This helps a lot if you have multiple people working on flows, or you want to backtrack a problem in a flow.

-You have probably noticed that apart from Workflows HubSpot allows you to create sequences, so you might be wondering what the difference is?
+Sequences vs Workflows You have probably noticed that apart from Workflows, HubSpot allows you to create sequences, so you might be wondering what the difference is?
 It’s pretty simple.
 Sequences are used for simple time-based email sequences (e.g., sending emails on day 1, day 3, day 5) and cold outbound sequences.

 And with that out of the way, we’re finishing our review of the HubSpot workflow builder.
-In the next section, we’re going to take a look at Email marketing and newsletters in HubSpot.
+In the next section, we will look at Email marketing and newsletters in HubSpot.

 HubSpot Email Marketing and Newsletters